-Patients with CPE rose to 537 last year and this year’s figures are set to break records once more with 480 new patients already identified by September.
+Patients with CPE rose to 537 in 2018 and last year’s figures will break records once more with more than 660 new patients already identified by November 2019.

 When announcing the emergency, Harris said that the response to CPE was time sensitive: “We are likely to be approaching a tipping point if antibiotic resistance continues unchecked.”